Quiver Grassmannians of extended Dynkin type D - Part 2: Schubert decompositions and F-polynomials: Generating functions of Euler characteristics of quiver Grassmannians of type

-\begin{df} We call a subset $G_0$ of $\mathcal Q(s,n)_0$ admissible if the following holds: \begin{enumerate} \item $G_0$ is extremal successor closed, i.e. if the tail of an extremal arrow is contained in $G_0$, the head is also contained in $G_0$. \item For all ramification subgraphs, we have: if $l+1,\,l+2\in G_0$, we have $l\in G_0$. \end{enumerate} \end{df}
+\begin{df} We call a subset $G_0$ of $\mathcal Q(s,n)_0$ admissible if the following holds: \begin{enumerate} \item $G_0$ is extremal successor closed, i.e. if the tail of an extremal arrow is contained in $G_0$, the head is also contained in $G_0$. \item For all ramification subgraphs, we have: if $l+1,\,l+2\in G_0$, then $l\in G_0$. \end{enumerate} \end{df}

 Note that we automatically have $l+3\in G_0$ if $G$ is extremal successor closed and if $l+1\in G_0$ or $l+2\in G_0$.
 Every subset induces a dimension vector $e\in\N Q_0$, called the type of $G_0$ in what follows.
-The next step is to determine the number of admissible subsets of $\mathcal Q(s,n)_0$ of a fixed type $e$.
-By Theorem A\ref{tmt}, we have
+The next step is to determine the number of admissible subsets of $\mathcal Q(s,n)_0$ of a fixed type $e$ for the following reason.
+By Theorem \cite[Theorem 4.4]{LW}, for representations of defect $-1$, the non-empty Schubert cells correspond to the non-contradictory subsets $\beta$, see section \ref{noncontradictory}.
+In the present case, this translates into the notion of admissibility.